minio/directpv/docs/drive-management.md

 └────────┴──────┴──────┴─────────┴─────────┴─────────┴────────┘
 ```

-Refer [list drives command](./command-reference.md#drives-command) for more information.
+Refer to the [list drives command](./command-reference.md#drives-command) for more information.

 ## Label drives
 Drives are labeled to set custom tagging which can be used in volume provisioning.
 Below is an example